BATCH-4-Devops/Online-Learning-Management-System/README.md

 * Actor: User without Email ID
 * Pre Condition:

-1. User should have a working email-id which is not already registered with Shopping website.
+1. User should have a working email-id which is not already registered with Learning website.

 * Input: